-G. Raju, Katiyar, N., Vadukumpully, S., and Dr. Sahadev Shankarappa, “Penetration of Gold Nanoparticles Cross the Stratum Corneum Layer of Thick-Skin.”, J Dermatol Sci, vol. 89, no. 2, pp. 146-154, 2018.
+G. Raju, Katiyar, N., Vadukumpully, S., and Dr. Sahadev Shankarappa, “Penetration of Gold Nanoparticles across the Stratum Corneum Layer of Thick-Skin”, J Dermatol Sci, vol. 89, no. 2, pp. 146-154, 2018.